lschoe/mpyc/docs/demos.rst

 This way multiple parties are able to perform encryptions and decryptions, without ever exposing any plaintexts or AES keys.

 See `aes.py <https://github.com/lschoe/mpyc/blob/master/demos/aes.py>`_ for more information.

+Also see the vectorized version `np_aes.py <https://github.com/lschoe/mpyc/blob/master/demos/np_aes.py>`_, using secure NumPy arrays for more compact and more efficient MPyC code.

 onewayhashchains.py
 -------------------